Humphrey de Bohun, 4th Earl of Hereford: Family background

 Humphrey de Bohun's birth year is uncertain although several contemporary sources indicate that it was 1276.
-His father was Humphrey de Bohun, 3rd Earl of Hereford and his mother was Maud de Fiennes, daughter of Enguerrand II de Fiennes, chevalier, seigneur of Fiennes.
+His father was Humphrey de Bohun, 3rd Earl of Hereford and his mother was Maud de Fiennes, daughter of Enguerrand II de Fiennes, chevalier, seigneur of Fiennes and Isabella of Conde.
 He was born at Pleshey Castle, Essex.

 Humphrey (VII) de Bohun succeeded his father in 1298 as Earl of Hereford and Earl of Essex, and Constable of England (later called Lord High Constable).
 Humphrey held the title of Bearer of the Swan Badge, a heraldic device passed down in the Bohun family.
 This device did not appear on their coat of arms, (az, a bend ar cotised or, between 6 lioncels or) nor their crest (gu, doubled erm, a lion gardant crowned), but it does appear on Humphrey's personal seal (illustration).